-On this day of gratitude, we’re especially grateful for the hundreds of thousands of Levitteers across the country who came together on Levitt lawns in 2017, celebrating community and the arts.
+We’re so grateful to the hundreds of thousands of Levitteers across the country who came together for Levitt concerts in 2018 to celebrate community and the arts.

 Warm wishes for a happy holiday!

 Did you know that October 24th is United Nations Day?
 Today, we join the global community in celebrating the promotion of peace and progress, while commemorating the formation of the UN Charter, 73 years ago today.
 This international peacekeeping organization provides a platform where representatives from 193 countries can come together and exchange ideas that promote and protect basic human rights across the globe.

 Fueled by that same idea that cultural exchange promotes both peace and progress, Levitt concerts provide places where people of all backgrounds can come together to enjoy shared musical experiences, while strengthening their communities.
 Each Levitt lawn nationwide represents a community-wide effort to bring it to life and tells a story of free, live music transcending social, cultural, economic and political barriers.
 Earlier this year, Levitt Board President, Liz Levitt Hirsch spoke with Liberty Hill’s Crystal Shaw about free Levitt concerts serving as places where we can celebrate our shared humanity.
 Continue reading

 What better way to usher in the summer months, than with free, live music?
 Today, on this first day of the summer, we get to enjoy more sunlight and more free, live music thanks to Make Music Day—a global celebration that encourages anyone and everyone to experience the power of music, free of charge.